 "The next morning, I was supposed to do a sponsor appearance, but I couldn’t get out of my hotel bed.
 After I received a few phone calls to rouse me, I finally crawled out and made it down to the appearance.
 When the sponsor’s people saw me throwing up from the after-effects of the concussion, they sent me back to the hotel.

-After you play in the Super Bowl or the World Series, you get some time to yourself, or to take your family on a vacation.
+After you play in the Super Bowl or the World Series, you get some time to yourself or take your family on vacation.

 Not in pro wrestling.